A study on random permutation graphs: Degrees of other nodes

-Also, using symmetry techniques similar to ones in the previous section, the standard central limit theorem and the use of Slutsky's theorem imply that as $n \rightarrow \infty$.
-With our observations, we conclude that
+Also, using symmetry techniques similar to ones in previous section, the classical central limit theorem and the use of Slutsky's theorem imply that as $n \rightarrow \infty$.
+With these observations, we conclude that

 as claimed. \bbox